• Skip to primary navigation

 Nature and wildlife lovers

-Day 1: Full day of hiking and wildlife.
-Hanging bridges, La Fortuna waterfall and Arenal Volcano hike to see the highlights of the area.
+Day 1: Full day of hiking and wildlife at the Arenal Hanging bridges, La Fortuna waterfall and Arenal Volcano National Park hike to see the highlights of the area.
 Then hot springs at night.
 Best done as a tour or you can go on your own if you have a car.

 Adventure

 Day 2: Stand up paddle board at Lake Arenal in the morning.
-Afternoon relax/hot springs.
-If you want to see animals, take a night walk tour.
+Afternoon relax and go to the natural hot springs in the evening.
+If you want to see animals, take a night walk.

 Family Activities